"""FFTW wrappers for high-performance computing.

 import pyfftw

-from pyfftw.interfaces.numpy_fft import (fft as _fft,
+from pyfftw.interfaces.numpy_fft import (

 ifft as _ifft,